arassec/igor/core/src/main/resources/doc/action.md

   }
 }
 ```
-can contain the JSON-Path expression
+can contain the mustache expression
 ```
-$.data.filename
+{{data.filename}}
 ```
 in a parameter configuration.
 During execution, the actual filename from the JSON data is used as parameter value.